GigaSpaces-ProfessionalServices/gigaspaces-kafka-connector/README.md

 The Gigaspaces sink connector will read the data from the topics and store them in the in-memory grid (the "Space").
 All files are under the example/resources folder.

 1.Start Gigaspaces and have a Space running.
-In this example, we are running the demo project: gs.bat demo
+In this example, we are running the demo project: gs.sh demo

 2.Start Zookeeper.